 August.
 There were summer gales at first.
 After the first week and widespread storms on the 2nd, it became mainly sunny, dry, and warm.
 There were several thunderstorms in the last ten days.
 It was a very sunny month in the southwest, with 250 hours of sunshine at Falmouth.

 September.
 The warmest of the century by a long way (16.3C CET) - also the warmest September until 2006.
-Importantly, it was also the last time the highly magical 32.3C (90F) was reached this month (the Met Office giving "91F", which translates to 32.8, Maldon, Essex, on the 5th).
-The night before the minimum was 21C at Kew.
+Importantly, it was also the last time the highly magical 32.3C (90F) was reached this month (the Met Office giving "91F", which translates to 32.8, Maldon, Essex, on the 5th) - until 2016.
+The night before the minimum was 21C at Kew (reported in some places as 21.7, the warmest September night on record).
 27C was recorded in southern England on the 11th.
 It was a very dry month - the driest at Kew for twenty years, with just 9 mm of rain all month.
 There were though widespread thunderstorms on the 22nd, giving most of the rainfall total of the month.
 The final week was fine, with 77F recorded at Brighton on the 26th and 78F at Rotherham.
 This month was the last of six Septembers when 32.3C was reached, all of them occurring in the first half of the twentieth century.
-Since then we wait....
-Until 2016.

 October.
 A very wet second half.
 26C was recorded in Essex on the 3rd and 4th.
 The temperature did not fall beneath 17C in London on the night of the 14-15th.
 Very wet between the 16th and 26th.
 On the 23rd, a southerly gale damaged the sea wall at Folkestone.
 The month was drier than average from Cheshire to Durham.